 You're not a hired hand - you're a part of the family.

 Host families need to live in an accessible area, so that Au Pairs have the opportunity to take a language course to improve their skills, as well as having a social life.
-While not required, host families are encouraged to provide access to transit, either through access to a family vehicle, or with transit tickets.
+While not required, host families overseas are encouraged to provide access to transit, either through access to a family vehicle, or with transit tickets.
+As an au pair abroad, you'll still have a comfortable environment around you.

 Go with an IAPA Approved Agency.